bean-mhm/Saffron/README.md

 This section is the go-to for general photo editing.
 Let's see what each node does.

-## Camera Noise Reduction

-This node uses Blender's built-in Denoise node at the high quality preset but when mixing, it gives more weight to darker pixels since, in digital cameras, darker pixels contain a lot more noise than the midtones, and highlights are usually very clean.

 ## Saffron Grade

 This node is all about color grading.
 It uses the [Oklab](https://bottosson.github.io/posts/oklab/) color space as its processing space to provide a perceptually uniform and intuitive parameter space.
 It uses custom-made algorithms to alter the tone and color of